Current location

 pvtistes

-Tell us about the job opportunities you got in Paris!
+Tell us about the job opportunities you found in Paris.

 While I was looking for work in my field, I’m a graphic designer, it was quite challenging.
-I found it to be valuable to speak both french and english, as most jobs I applied for included that.
+I found it to be valuable to speak both French and English, as most jobs I applied for required that.
 I didn’t have a network in Paris, but slowly as I met people, they became stepping stones to getting to where I wanted to be.
-I worked at a restaurant at first, just to practice french and interact with people, which was also a good way to earn money, too.
-I was fortunate because they needed some design work done and so, I was able to expand my services that way and produced some marketing material for them as well.
+I worked at a restaurant at first, just to practice French and interact with people, which was also a good way to earn money.
+I was fortunate because they needed some design work done, and so I was able to expand my services that way by producing some marketing material for them.
 Interview Rachelle PVT France - Paris

 pvtistes